cparnot/XgridFUSE/Dev-Notes.markdown

 * If you downloaded Xgrid FUSE from Xgrid@Stanford, you should also have the application package, that contains the framework already built

-# Misc notes MacFuse and MacFuseObjC
+# Misc notes about MacFuse and MacFuseObjC

 ## Subclassing FUSEFileSystem